-With more than 30 years experience of manufacturing metrology products, ELEY Metrology is the leading UK independent manufacturer of precision measuring equipment including our industry-leading range of coordinate measuring machines.
+With more than 30 years of experience in manufacturing metrology products, ELEY Metrology is the leading UK independent manufacturer of precision measuring equipment including our industry-leading range of coordinate measuring machines.

 Using high precision manufacturing techniques, and constructed from hand lapped granite, ELEY CMMs are the only machines that do not require software ‘error mapping’.